elasticpath/react-pwa-reference-storefront/documentation/practices.md

 The `Analytics.js` file contains the functions used for logging page views with a React library for invoking Google Analytics functions (ReactGA), and enhanced e-commerce capabilities.

 ### Checkout Flow
-Along with the configurations for submitting transaction information to Cortex, the check-out flow is pre-configured to log purchases through Google Analytics’ basic e-commerce capabilities.
-When a customer completes a transaction, storefront provides the transaction details for Google Analytics to analyze the logged transaction or purchase amounts and cart information in the *Conversions > Ecommerce* section.
+Along with the configurations for submitting transaction information to Cortex, the storefront's check-out flow submits purchase details through Google Analytics' enhanced e-commerce capabilities where the transactions are logged.
+When a customer completes a transaction, the storefront provides the transaction details for Google Analytics to analyze the logged transaction and purchase amounts and cart information in the *Conversions > Ecommerce* section.
 For example, when a customer views a product, adds a product to the cart, or removes a product from the cart:
 * The product and cart pages submit this information to Cortex.
 * The product and cart pages submit this information for further analysis by Google Analytics’ in a separate request.